On profinite rigidity amongst free-by-cyclic groups I: the generic case: Automorphisms of universal Coxeter groups

-Let $\Phi \in \mathrm{Out}(W_n)$.
-A \emph{topological representative} of $\Phi$ is a tuple $(f, \mathcal{G})$ where $\mathcal{G}$ is a graph of groups with $\pi_1(\mathcal{G}) \cong W_n$ and $f\colon \mathcal{G} \to \mathcal{G} $ is homotopy equivalence of graphs of groups, which induces the outer automorphism $\Phi$.
-We assume that $\mathcal{G}$ has trivial edge groups and finite vertex groups (in particular, each vertex group is isomorphic to $\Z /2$).
-We further assume that $f$ is locally injective on the interiors of the edges of $\Gamma$.
-When we talk of the \emph{transition matrix, maximal filtration} and \emph{exponential strata} of $(f, \mathcal{G})$, we are referring to those objects associated to the underlying graph map $(f, \Gamma)$ (see Section~\ref{TopRep}).
-In particular, the topological representative $(f, \mathcal{G})$ is said to be \emph{irreducible} if the filtration of the underlying graph map $(f, \Gamma)$ has length one.
+where $\rho \colon \mathcal{T}_n \to \mathcal{T}_n$ is the standard representative of $\Phi$.
+We assume that $f$ is locally injective on the interiors of the edges of $\Gamma$.
+When we talk of the \emph{transition matrix, maximal filtration} and \emph{exponential strata} of $(F, \mathcal{G})$, we are referring to those objects associated to the underlying graph map $(f, \Gamma)$ (see Section~\ref{TopRep}).
+In particular, the topological representative $(F, \mathcal{G})$ is said to be \emph{irreducible} if the maximal filtration of the underlying graph map $(f, \Gamma)$ has length one.